leojpep/autonomy_ws/README.md

 ![Terminal screenshot of cell counter](assets/media/map_counter.png)

-**Task 2:** The simulation we are using already uses a particle filter to perform localization
+**Task 2:** The simulation we are using already uses a particle filter to perform localization [not done]

 - Set an initial starting point of the robot in rviz using the “2D pose estimate” button
 - Create a ROS2 node that